brylianrst/Brilian-Portofolio/Part3 Final Project.md

 - I will include data labels for the actual numbers, especially when depicting data on a large scale such as terawatts.
 - I will plan to consider giving a story line at the front of page may help people to understand the whole structure better.

-**but my change mostly in part III are combination between these feedback and also my own creative and critical thoughts, that can deliver the best storyline, structure, and also supporting image / data visuals, to create a good story telling presentation deck.**
+**Note : my change mostly in part III are combination between these feedback and also my own creative and critical thoughts, that can deliver the best storyline, structure, and also supporting image / data visuals, to create a good story telling presentation deck.**

-**Changes made since Part II**
+#### Changes made since Part II

 The thing i change mostly occurs in the shorthand, these are the things i changed :